 By subscribing to Virtual Private Network (VPN) support, you can protect your device’s internet link and prevent hackers from getting in.
 A VPN functions as a gateway between you and the world wide web.
 As soon as you’re connected to the remote server, then your link gets encrypted along with your net usage anonymous.

 That is crucial as an unsecured online link is among the simplest things to infect your apparatus with malware.
-Worse yet, a hacker may take immediate charge of your machine, possibly stealing your drone right.
+Worse yet, a hacker may take immediate charge of your machine, possibly stealing your drones right.

 To learn more about VPNs and at which it is possible to get one, browse this VPN guide.

 3. Protecting Your Drones With Personal Behavior Change